AlexC233/Praxis-III/README.md

 # To do:
 ## Manual Control:
-    1. Drive the motors at the same time
+    1. Drive the motors at the same time (Solved, Mar.12)
-    2. Speed = delay in step() to prevent signal toggling too fast + delay in main.py to prevent consective input
+    2. Speed = delay in step() to prevent signal toggling too fast + delay in main.py to prevent consective input (Partly solved with velocity to be decied, Mar.12)
     3. Constant Testing
 ## Speed Control:
     1. PID without encoder?
 ## Trajectory Planning: